 “I am a late sleeper Grandpa.”

-“That’s too bad, I have such a wonderful day plan and your going to sleep straight through it.”
+“That’s too bad, I have such a wonderful day planned and your going to sleep straight through it.”

 Finally Grandpa interrupted….